swati-rajwal/swati-rajwal.github.io/_pages/about.md

 {% if site.author.googlescholar %}
   <div class="wordwrap">You can also find my latest manuscripts on <a href="{{site.author.googlescholar}} target="_blank">Google Scholar profile</a>.</div>
 {% endif %}

+# Outside of work
+I am big country music fan and outside of work, you can find me playing guitar or jamming with my friends.